-The Company's management has relevant experience in developing blood purification technologies to treat infectious disease disorders.
+We have relevant experience in developing blood purification technologies to treat infectious disease disorders.
 Most members of our team previously worked alongside our CEO while overseeing development of the first medical device to receive FDA "Emergency Use Authorization" approval to treat an infectious viral pathogen (Ebola) and the first to receive two "Breakthrough Device" designation awards from FDA.
 As a result of these achievements, TIME Magazine named the device to its list of "Top Inventions" and "Top Medical Breakthroughs."